volkandindar/agartha/README.md

 ## Authorization Matrix / User Access Table
 This part focuses on user session and URLs relationships to determine access violations.
 The tool will visit all URLs from pre-defined user sessions and fill the table with all Http responses.
 It is a kind of access matrix and helps to find out authentication/authorization issues.
 Afterwards you will see what users can access what page contents.
 - You can right click on any request ('Extensions > Agartha > Authorization Matrix') to define **user sessions** and name it.
-- **URL Addresses** the user (Http header/session owner) can visit.
+- Yyou need to provide **URL addresses** the user (Http header/session owner) can visit.
 You can use 'SiteMap' generator feature or supply any manual list.
-- You can use **'Add User'** button to add the user sessions.
+- Next, you can use **'Add User'** button to add the user sessions.
-- And then you can execute the task with clicking **'Run'** button and it will fill the table.
+- And then, you can execute the task with clicking **'Run'** button and it will fill the table.
 <!--- <img width="1000" alt="Authorization Matrix" src="https://user-images.githubusercontent.com/50321735/195411200-d8728663-1735-4659-adf5-7276660d5afd.gif"> --->

 <img width="1000" alt="Authorization Matrix" src="https://github.com/volkandindar/agartha/assets/50321735/d43f5bee-6eb3-4fda-9737-d8cdad293863">